 Will your next home loan be completed exclusively online with no human contact?
 Home mortgage experts like Rob McLister believe that at some point, most people won't need a human touch to get a mortgage.
 McLister added that in the future, people won't want to talk to a human bank representative.
 They will prefer to receive better home loan interest rates by working with a chatbot from application to closing.

-Starting in 2017, banks in the U.S., U.K., and Asia adopted mortgage lending chatbots which use artificial intelligence (AI) programming to answer questions and offer home loans.
+Starting in 2017, banks in the U.S., U.K., and Asia adopted mortgage lending chatbots that use artificial intelligence (AI) programming to answer questions and offer home loans.
 Canada has been slightly slower than other countries to introduce artificial intelligence into the home mortgage business.
 An AI-based chatbot is on the horizon for Canadians, however.
 TD and other banks are developing chatbots that will offer options for applying for, qualifying for, and even receiving a mortgage without talking to a human being or entering a bank branch.

 What Are Online Banking and Mortgage Lending Chatbots?